qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 * |redo| :sup:`Restore last change`

-This can also be done by mouse click within the :guilabel:`Command history` panel (see figure_composer_).
-The History panel lists the last actions done within the composer.
+This can also be done by mouse click within the :guilabel:`Command history` panel (see figure_layout_).
+The History panel lists the last actions done within the print layout.
 Just select the point you want to revert to and once you do new action all the actions done after the selected one will be removed.

-.. _figure_composer:
+.. _figure_layout:

 .. figure:: img/command_hist.png
    :align: center

-   Command history in the Print Composer
+   Command History in the Print Layout

-.. _composer_items_tab:
+.. _layout_items_tab:

 Items Panel
 -----------

 The :guilabel:`Items` panel offers some options to manage selection and visibility of items.
-All the items added to the print composer canvas are shown in a list and selecting an item makes the corresponding row selected in the list as well as selecting a row does select the corresponding item in the print composer canvas.
+All the items added to the print layout canvas are shown in a list and selecting an item makes the corresponding row selected in the list as well as selecting a row does select the corresponding item in the print layout canvas.
 This is thus a handy way to select an item placed behind another one.
 Note that a selected row is shown as bold.